ajitesh4037/ajitesh4037/README.md

-- 👋 Hi, I’m @ajitesh
+- 👋 Hi, I’m @Ajitesh
-- 📫 How to reach me ... you can text me on linkedin(i mentioned my profile)
+- 📫 I build stuff that i like